Access Keys:

 • Ensure that your anti-virus and malware detection software is up to date.
 IS&T's recommended security suite is Sophos and Crowdstrike.

 • Test your connection to the MIT Virtual Private Network (VPN).
-IS&T recommends the using the VPN client whenever you are connected to a public WiFi network (for example, in a hotel or coffee shop).
+IS&T recommends the using the VPN client whenever you are connected to a public WiFi network (for example, in a hotel or coffee shop) as public wifi is not secure and poses a threat to your data and devices.

 • If you will be using any other software or apps during your travels, take a moment to ensure they are up to date and working correctly.